Learn about the risks associated with fatigue and develop strategies to help prevent and manage it.

 Practical step by step ideas, tips and suggestions to help employers of different sizes prevent mental injury and create a safe and mentally healthy workplace.
 Use tools, templates and resources to focus on work-related factors that impact mental health and learn good practice.
 Check out the full range of topics on the Toolkit.

 Fatigue is more than feeling drowsy.
-It is a current or ongoing state of tiredness that prevents people from functioning within their normal abilities.
+It is a current or ongoing state of tiredness that prevents people from functioning safely and within normal boundaries.
+Fatigue includes physical, emotional and mental fatigue.

 Key stats and facts